blurrycontour/zuul-gerrit/doc/source/config/queue.rst

    .. attr:: allow-circular-dependencies
       :default: false

-      Define if Zuul is allowed to process circular dependencies between changes for this queue.
+      Determines whether Zuul is allowed to process circular dependencies between changes for this queue.
 All projects that are part of a dependency cycle must share the same change queue.

-      In case Zuul detects a dependency cycle it will make sure that every change also includes all other changes that are part of the cycle.
+      If Zuul detects a dependency cycle it will ensure that every change also includes all other changes that are part of the cycle.
 However each change will still be a normal item in the queue with its own jobs.

-      Reporting of success will be postponed until all items in the cycle succeeded.
-In case of a failure in any of those items the whole cycle will be dequeued.
+      Reporting of success will be postponed until all items in the cycle succeed.
+In the case of a failure in any of those items the whole cycle will be dequeued.

-      An error message will be posted to all items of the cycle in case some items fail to report (e.g. merge failure when some items were already merged).
+      An error message will be posted to all items of the cycle if some items fail to report (e.g. merge failure when some items were already merged).
 In this case the target branch(es) might be in a broken state.

       In general, circular dependencies are considered to be an antipattern since they add extra constraints to continuous deployment systems.
-Additionally, due to the lack of atomicity in merge operations in code review systems, it may be possible for only part of a cycle to be merged.
+Additionally, due to the lack of atomicity in merge operations in code review systems (this includes Gerrit, even with submitWholeTopic set), it may be possible for only part of a cycle to be merged.
 In that case, manual interventions (such as reverting a commit, or bypassing gating to force-merge the remaining commits) may be required.

       .. warning:: If the remote system is able to merge the first but unable to merge the second or later change in a